LLLegend/Gas-Fee-Calculation/README.md

 **_The monitor.py is deployed in local host rather than Docker Container in this project because it is very complicated to make backend service container use VPN network that local host uses.
 But the VPN is required to connect to etherscan and Binance in mainland China._**

 ### RESTful API Instructions
+This system provide 2 RESTful APIs
+1. Get `/api/v1.0/transaction-fees`
+   - arguments:
+     - `txn_hash`, type: string
+   - response:
+     - status_code:
+       - 200: Success
+       - 400: Bad Request
+       - 404: Not Found
+     - message
+     - results
+2. Get `/api/v1.0/histories`
+   - arguments:
+     - `start_date`, type: date
+     - `end_date`, type: date
+   - response:
+     - status_code:
+       - 200: Success
+       - 400: Bad Request
+       - 404: Not Found
+     - message
+     - results
 ### Database
 There are two tables initialized at the database:
 1. `test_db.prices`
 2. `test_db.transactions`

 ## Build & Run Guide
-1. Firstly please make sure you have anaconda and Docker in your computer.
+Before build & run, please make sure you have anaconda and Docker in your computer and port 3306 and port 5000 are not occupied.
-2. Create environment for monitor under the project dir:
+1. Create environment for monitor under the project dir:
    1. create new environment: run `conda create -n Gas-Fee-Calculation python=3.9.7`
    2. switch to the environment: run `source activate Gas-Fee-Calculation`
    3. update pip: run `pip install --upgrade pip`
    4. install required packages: run `pip install -r requirements.txt`
-3. Build and run database and backend api services using Docker-Compose under the project dir:
+2. Build and run database and backend api services using Docker-Compose under the project dir:
    1. run `docker compose up -d`
-4. Run the monitor under the project dir:
+3. Run the monitor under the project dir:
    1. run `cd backend/`
    2. run `sh start.sh`